Noman-Tanveer/Dive_into_design_patterns_python/README.md

-# Dive_into_design_patterns_python
+# Dive into design patterns (Python)
-Design Patterns from the book Dive into Design Pattern from Refactoring Guru
+Design Patterns from the book Dive into Design Pattern from Refactoring Guru.